-Phillies prospect Andrew Painter tops out at 100 mph in AFL start, his first since 2023 elbow surgery
+Phillies prospect Andrew Painter tops out at 100 mph in Arizona start, his first since 2023 elbow surgery

 Painter said the results "weren’t exactly what I wanted,” but the most important thing was how he felt.
 "The arm’s healthy and that was the biggest takeaway."

-SCOTTSDALE, Ariz. — Top Phillies pitching prospect Andrew Painter took the mound in a game on Saturday for the first time since undergoing Tommy John elbow surgery in July of 2023.
-Pitching for the Glendale Desert Dogs in the Arizona Fall League, Painter topped out at 100 mph in his two innings, allowing three hits, two runs, a home run and one walk, striking out two on 29 pitches.
+SCOTTSDALE, Ariz. — Top Phillies pitching prospect Andrew Painter took the mound in a game on Saturday for the first time since undergoing Tommy John elbow surgery in July 2023.
+Pitching for the Glendale Desert Dogs in the Arizona Fall League, Painter topped out at 100 mph in his two innings.
+He allowed two runs on three hits including a home run, with two strikeouts and one walk in 29 pitches.

 “Obviously, the results weren’t exactly what I wanted,” said Painter, the Phillies’ first-round pick in 2021.
 “But the arm’s healthy and that was the biggest takeaway.
 Everything felt like it was coming out good.
 I felt like my old self, so that’s all I can really take away from that.”